ddelago/Orocos-and-ROS-Performance-Analysis-using-LTTng/README.md

 Tracing Procedure
 -----------------
 The following are the steps from creating an Orocos component, tracing that component, and visualizing those traces in Trace Compass.
-The compile_component.sh and trace.sh scripts will compile and begin tracing your component.
+The following steps are included in the compile_component.sh and trace.sh scripts which will compile and begin tracing your component.
 They have been included in the example HelloWorld component.

 1. Compile with debug flags:
+'''
 orocreate-pkg name component
 mkdir build; cd build
 	#Compile on command line or add to CMakeLists: set(DCMAKE_CXX_FLAGS "-g -finstrument-functions ${CMAKE_CXX_FLAGS}")